 What You May Experience in the Love Bombing Phase:

-- Gifts
+• Gifts

-- Expensive meals and extravagant experiences
+• Expensive meals and extravagant experiences

-- Attention and admiration
+• Attention and admiration

-- Compliments and flattery
+• Compliments and flattery

-- Sharing stories
+• Sharing stories

-- Sympathy
+• Sympathy

-- Promises (aka future faking)
+• Promises (aka future faking)

-Unbeknownst to you, they are studying you and encouraging you to share as much information with them as you can.
-This is how they learn what your deepest wounds are, so that they can use them further down the track to trigger you, gaslight you and invalidate you with those very vulnerabilities.
+This is how they learn what your deepest wounds are so that they can use them further down the track to trigger you, gaslight you and invalidate you with those very vulnerabilities.

 Make no mistake, everything you ever say to a narcissist can and will be used against you in the future.

-During the idealisation phase, narcissists will mirror the other person, which is a way of mimicking that they share the same interests, hobbies, beliefs etc. Mirroring is another way to hook the person in, making them feel like “it’s meant to be,” or “we must be soulmates.”
+During the idealisation phase, narcissists will mirror the other person, which is a way of mimicking that they share the same interests, hobbies, beliefs etc. Mirroring is another way to hook the person in, making them feel like “It’s meant to be,” or “We must be soulmates.”

-The Incident
+STAGE 2: The Incident

 Given that the idealisation phase is often of such high intensity, that makes it an unsustainable place to stay in.

-There will inevitably come a time where you disappoint the narcissist or somehow don’t live up to their unrealistic expectations.
+There will inevitably come a time when you disappoint the narcissist or somehow don’t live up to their unrealistic expectations.
 No one can – it’s impossible because deep down inside, they’re never happy and nothing is ever enough.

 Incident Examples:

-- You disagree with them
+• You disagree with them

-- You set some kind of boundary
+• You set some kind of boundary

-- The narc gets bored with you
+• The narcissist gets bored with you

-- The narc finds a ‘better’ supply
+• The narcissist finds a ‘better’ supply

-- You start to see through the narcissist’s games
+• You start to see through the narcissist’s games

-- They feel you slipping away and need to hook you in
+• They feel you slipping away and need to hook you in

-- You feel depleted and have nothing left to give
+• You feel depleted and have nothing left to give

-- Things are too peaceful (narcissists need drama to extract supply)
+• Things are too peaceful (narcissists need drama to extract supply)

-- You trigger a narcissistic injury
+• You trigger a narcissistic injury

 It really doesn’t take much to trigger a narcissistic injury with a narc.

-Narcissistic Injury A narcissistic injury is where a deep emotional wound is triggered within the narcissist, causing extreme devastation to their pride and False Self.
+A narcissistic injury is where a deep emotional wound is triggered within the narcissist, causing extreme devastation to their pride and False Self.
 Their Ego feels directly attacked, which puts their whole facade at risk of being exposed.
-As the narcissist refuses to acknowledge their own wounds, they will respond to the attack on their Ego (whether real or perceived) by seeking to punish the person who triggered it in the first place. |

 A narcissistic injury will cause the narc to immediately react and project all of their pain and shame back onto whoever is around them or whoever caused that trigger to occur.